DominicArchual/Php-One/README.md

 Php-One MVC Framework
 =======

-I am calling it Php One because it is my "go to" design when building a new PHP app.
+I call it Php One because it is my "go to" design when building a new PHP app.
 I usually code in .NET/C#/MVC; but sometimes I need something quick that will run on a LAMP stack so I write it in PHP.
 I wanted to maintain a consistent design so as not to confuse myself as I write both .NET and PHP code.
 The .NET MVC is a very simplistic and idealistic design which I enjoy.
 Since I saw the PHP landscape as lacking in this area, I wanted to see if I could quickly create a framework the way I wanted based on my experience with .NET.

 ### Why?